• REVERSE MORTGAGE INFO

 WHO INSURES REVERSE MORTGAGES?

-The FHA (Federal Housing Administration) insures Reverse Mortgages.
-The FHA HECM, Home Equity Conversion Mortgage, is administered through the United States Department of Housing and Urban Development (HUD).
+The FHA (Federal Housing Administration) insures reverse mortgages.
+The FHA HECM, Home Equity Conversion Mortgage, the more correct term for this mortgage, is administered and regulated by the United States Department of Housing and Urban Development (HUD).

 WHAT IS THE HISTORY OF REVERSE MORTGAGES?

-The Reverse Mortgage program has changed over the past 50 or so years.
-In 1961, Nellie Young got the first Reverse Mortgage through a company called Deering Savings & Loan in Portland, Maine through loan officer Nelson Haynes.
-Nellie happened to be the widow of Nelson Hayne's high school football coach, and Nellie needed to supplement her income after the death of her husband.
-Getting a Reverse Mortgage helped Nellie to remain in her home.
+In 1961, Nellie Young got the first reverse mortgage through a company called Deering Savings & Loan in Portland, Maine through loan officer Nelson Haynes.
+Nellie was the widow of Nelson Hayne's high school football coach, and Nellie needed to supplement her income after the death of her husband.
+Getting a reverse mortgage helped Nellie to remain in her home.

 How do I qualify for a Reverse Mortgage?

-You must be at least 62 years of age, own your own home, and live in the home as your primary residence or at least six months per year, and not be delinquent on any federal debt.
+You must be at least 62 years of age, own your own home, and live in the home as your primary residence or at least six months per year and not be delinquent on any federal debt.
+There are proprietary reverse mortgages where 55 is the accepted age.

 What types of homes qualify for a Reverse Mortgage?